-Faculty and staff are learning particular skills, such as ASL, to improve communication with students.
+Faculty and staff are learning particular skills, such as ASL, to improve student communication.

 College-wide viewing of Brick-by-Brick, the award-winning film by RIT’s Director of Diversity Theater, Tina Chapman DaCosta, that explored issues of identity and culture in society to build community and awareness.

 Women in Science (WISe): Working together, Inspiring each other, Strengthening relationships, Engaging community for the success of women in science and math.
 The WISe program contributes to the engagement of women in sciences and mathematics at all levels through diverse and unique events and opportunities.
 The program engages participants by offering information and education on equity and inclusion.
 We have established a Peer Mentoring program through WISe, and we provide opportunities for both formal and informal mentoring of junior faculty.

 Our student chapter of the Association for Women in Mathematics meets regularly to discuss mathematics and offer a supportive and welcoming environment for women in mathematics at RIT.

 We are reactivating the Women in Physics Initiative to cultivate a culture that supports our women in physics at RIT.

 COS will be re-starting COS-AALANA as a faculty/student/staff collective affinity group with funding ($500 for activities, etc.) for their activities.
 COS-AALANA will bring together faculty, staff, and students for discussions, networking, and mentoring.